dicksont/rfline-examples/README.md

 ## To run the sample apps

-From the rfline-examples root, install the rfline library with:
+From the rfline-examples root, install the [RFLine library](/dicksont/rfline) with:
 ```Shell
 npm install
 ```